Unicode Frequently Asked Questions

 Q: What kind of stability can I expect for each type of document?

-For Proposed Draft, Draft and Proposed Update: These documents reflect work in progress, but their publication implies no commitment by the Consortium or its member companies.
+For Proposed Draft, Draft and Proposed Update: These documents reflect work in progress, but their publication implies no commitment by the Consortium or its members.
 They should never be referred to as anything other than work in progress.
 Implementers creating implementations that conform to a draft document do so at their own risk.

 For approved Reports, Standards and Annexes: Once a document is approved it will be given a unique version number and stable public location (URL).
 Implementers can rely on any approved documents, and they may be externally referenced.
 Published documents will not be changed; errata will be fixed for the next version.